dvanderelst/GradStats/02 DataWrangling/FilteringData.md

 ### Exercise: Titanic Data

-Read in the data and perform the following operations:
+Read in the `Titanic.csv` data and perform the following operations:

 - Count the number of male survivors that were older than 25.
--   How many first class passengers where female?
+- How many first class passengers were female?
 - How many female passengers survived?

 ### Exercise: Car data

-Read in the data and perform the following operations:
+Read in the `cars.txt` data and perform the following operations:

 The data file contains variables describing a number of cars.

 - Select all cars with at least 25 mpg in the city.
 - Select all BMW’s
 - Are there any Large cars with more than 25 mpg in the city?
 - Which cars use over 50% more fuel on the city than they do in the highway?
 - Which cars have an action radius of over 400 miles on the highway?

 ### Exercise: Film data